“What a child can do today with assistance, she will be able to do by herself tomorrow.”

 Lev Vigotsky 1896 – 1934

-As an early years team, we feel privileged to be part of the first steps in developing a love of life-long learning in our children’s education at Newcomen Primary School.
+We feel privileged to be part of the first steps in developing a love of life-long learning in our children’s education at Newcomen Primary School.
 Through stimulating, engaging and language rich environments, children have the opportunity to become independent and resilient learners.
 As a school, we base our teaching on Rosenshine’s principles of instruction.
 Even from our youngest children, learning is most effective with repetition.

-At Newcomen Primary School, Early Years begins with Nursery which includes 3 and 4 year- olds and 4 and 5 year- olds in Reception.
+At Newcomen Primary School, Early Years begins with Nursery which includes 3 and 4 year-olds and 4 and 5 year-olds in Reception.
 Children can attend our Nursery on a 15 hour place.
 The children attend either a morning or an afternoon place.
 The nursery sessions are 3 hours and the children attend 5 sessions a week.

 We work closely with Private, Voluntary and Independent (PVI) settings and childminders and signpost families to these provisions where required.